beginners corner

 Using LEAPS Covered Calls to Increase Dividend Yield

 Innovative covered call writers can develop ideas of implementing a strategy in unconventional ways.
-For example, we can invest in a money market or CD and perhaps not even beat the inflation rate with those dividends.
-We can buy a quality bond and wait six months to receive our first (ho-hum) return.
-Covered call writers can […]
+For example, we can invest in a money market or CD and perhaps not even beat the […]

 8 Comments Continue Reading →